Managing Files and Changelists

-Perforce assigns numbers to changelists and also maintains a
+Helix assigns numbers to changelists and also maintains a default

 You can also shelve changelists in order to temporarily preserve work in progress for your own use, or for review by others.
 Shelving enables you to temporarily cache files in the shared service without formally submitting them to the depot.

-The Perforce service might renumber a changelist when you submit it, depending on other users' activities; if your changelist is renumbered, its original number is never reassigned to another changelist.
+The Helix service might renumber a changelist when you submit it, depending on other users' activities; if your changelist is renumbered, its original number is never reassigned to another changelist.